HR Teams Spend Too Much Time on Repetitive Work. AI Can Help.

-Human Resources teams spend an enormous amount of time on tasks that, while essential, are deeply repetitive: screening resumes, scheduling interviews, answering the same onboarding questions, compiling performance data, and drafting review documents.
-In a typical HR department supporting 100-500 employees, these administrative tasks consume 60-70% of the team's time -- leaving precious little bandwidth for the strategic, human-centered work that actually drives organizational success.
+Human Resources teams spend a lot of time on tasks that, while essential, are highly repetitive: screening resumes, scheduling interviews, answering the same onboarding questions, compiling performance data, and drafting review documents.
+In many HR departments a large share of the week goes to this administrative load, leaving less bandwidth for the strategic, people-focused work that drives organizational success.

 Recruitment: From Resume Pile to Shortlist in Minutes